matt2718/colorado-qb/_pages/info/rules.md

 This page contains a brief summary of basic quiz bowl gameplay.
 However, many variations on these rules exist, and you should make sure you know which one a given tournament is using.
-Common rule sets include the [ACF rules](https:// acf-quizbowl.com/official-gameplay-rules/) and [NAQT rules](https://www.naqt.com /rules.html)
+Common rulesets include the [ACF](https:// acf-quizbowl.com/official-gameplay-rules/), [NAQT](https://www.naqt.com /rules.html), and [PACE](http://www.pace-nsc.org/official-pace-ruleset/) rules.

 ## Structure

-Quiz bowl is played between two teams of **one to four players** each (a team may have more players, but only four can play at once---see "Substitutions").
+A quiz bowl match is played between **two teams**, usually comprised of **four players each** (shorthanded teams are generally allowed; see "Substitutions" for more detail).
 Players are given lockout **buzzers**, which allow the moderator to identify the first player to buzz.

 There are two main types of questions: **tossups** and **bonuses**.
 Tossups are read to both teams, and players answer by buzzing in.
 A bonus question consists